 - Free time.

-Yes, alcohol addiction treatment can work.
-However, keep in mind that you’ll need to make fundamental changes to the thoughts and behaviors that contributed to or caused your addiction, and that isn’t always easy.
+Alcohol addiction treatment can be very effective, however, keep in mind that you’ll need to make fundamental changes to the thoughts and behaviors that contributed to or caused your addiction, and that isn’t always easy.
 You may relapse, but that is a normal part of the recovery process.

 While treatment success rates, as well as the definition of what constitutes success, varies from study to study, follow-up research comparing those who undergo treatment vs. those who don’t typically shows higher relapse rates for people who do not undergo treatment vs. those who receive treatment.3